djangofullstack/djangofullstack/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=reactdjangofullstack&label=Profile%20views&color=0e75b6&style=flat" alt="reactdjangofullstack" /> </p>

 - ⚡I love technology and enjoy, coding and creating web apps and mobile apps.
-I really enjoy sharpening my skills in web development and mobile apps development, by learning some langages like python and javascript as well as some frameworks like react, react native, django and djangorest framework.
+I really enjoy sharpening my skills in web apps and mobile apps development, by learning some langages like python and javascript as well as exploring some frameworks like react, react native, django and djangorest framework.
 - 👯 I'm open to work with companies in a constructive ways

 <p align="center">